How to Set Up a Temporary Bank Account in New Zealand

 - A copy of your visa

 At your appointment, you will be given an electronic debit card which New Zealanders call “EFTPOS” (it’s just a debit card).
 You also have the option to purchase a MasterCard/Visa debit card which will allow you to make payments online.
-Your MasterCard/Visa will be available to pick up from the branch or can be send to a chosen address within a few days.
+Your MasterCard/Visa will be available to pick up from the branch or can be sent to a chosen address within a few days.

 For tips on how to speed up this process, take a look at 6 Tips to Quickly Open a Bank Account in New Zealand.